Prader–Willi syndrome: Adulthood

-Physical appearance
+Appearance

 Neurocognitive

 Individuals with PWS are at risk of learning and attention difficulties.
 Curfs and Fryns (1992) conducted research into the varying degrees of learning disability found in PWS.

 Cassidy found that 40% of individuals with PWS have borderline/low average intelligence, a figure higher than the 32% found in Curfs and Fryns' study.
 However, both studies suggest that most individuals (50–65%) fall within the mild/borderline/low average intelligence range.

 Children with PWS show an unusual cognitive profile.
 They are often strong in visual organization and perception, including reading and vocabulary, but their spoken language (sometimes affected by hypernasality) is generally poorer than their comprehension.
-A marked skill in completing jigsaw puzzles has been noted, but this may be an effect of increased practice.
+A marked skill in completing jigsaw puzzles has been noted, but this may be an artifact of increased practice.

 Auditory information processing and sequential processing are relatively poor, as are arithmetic and writing skills, visual and auditory short-term memory, and auditory attention span.
 These sometimes improve with age, but deficits in these areas remain throughout adulthood.

 PWS may be associated with psychosis.

 Behavioral

-PWS is frequently associated with a constant insatiable appetite, which persists no matter how much the patient eats, often resulting in morbid obesity.
+PWS is frequently associated with a constant insatiable appetite, which persists no matter how much the patient eats, often resulting in severe obesity.
 Caregivers need to strictly limit the patients' access to food, usually by installing locks on refrigerators and on all closets and cabinets where food is stored.
 It is the most common genetic cause of morbid obesity in children.
 Currently, no consensus exists as to the cause for this symptom, although genetic abnormalities in chromosome 15 disrupt the normal functioning of the hypothalamus.
 Given that the hypothalamic arcuate nucleus regulates many basic processes, including appetite, a link may well exist.
-In the hypothalamus, nerve cells that produce oxytocin, a hormone thought to contribute to satiety, is believed to be abnormal in people with PWS.
+In the hypothalamus, nerve cells that produce oxytocin, a hormone thought to contribute to satiety, are believed to be abnormal in people with PWS.

-People with PWS have high ghrelin levels, which are thought to directly contribute to the increased appetite, hyperphagia, and obesity seen in this syndrome.
+People with PWS have high ghrelin levels, which are thought to contribute directly to the increased appetite, hyperphagia, and obesity seen in this syndrome.
 Cassidy states the need for a clear delineation of behavioral expectations, the reinforcement of behavioural limits, and the establishment of regular routines.

 The main mental health difficulties experienced by people with PWS include compulsive behaviour (usually manifested in skin picking) and anxiety.
 Psychiatric symptoms, for example, hallucinations, paranoia and depression, have been described in some cases and affect about 5–10% of young adults.
-Patients are also often extremely stubborn and prone to anger.
+Patients are often extremely stubborn and prone to anger.
 Psychiatric and behavioural problems are the most common cause of hospitalization.

 Typically, 70–90% of affected individuals develop behavioral patterns in early childhood.
 Aspects of these patterns can include stubbornness, temper tantrums, controlling and manipulative behavior, difficulty with change in routine, and compulsive-like behaviors.